 If you’ve got kids, play games with them or tell them stories.
 Too often, Saturday night is just movie night, so it's time for a change.
 This Saturday night, get the kids together for some ghost stories by candlelight or a game of Monopoly.
 If you’re really ambitious, you can try building a fort with them in your living room.

 Look at old picture albums.
 In this day and age, everything’s electronic — on a hard drive, a memory card, a USB stick, in an online album somewhere on the Internet.
 For Earth Hour, why not pull out the dusty albums from years' past and leaf through some old pictures of yourself or your family by candlelight.
 You can even make it into a game (“Who can find the only picture ever taken of grandma in a two-piece?”).
 It’s sure to make for some good times, good memories and some great stories.

 Get some friends together for a game night.
 What says I care about the Earth more than Taboo by candlelight?
 And the best part of it is, it’ll be dark enough that nobody will see you cheating.

 Check out the video promo below for Earth Hour 2016, featuring cities across the world going dark for last year's Earth Hour — definitely inspiring to watch.
-And remember, no matter how you decide to spend Earth Hour, know that you’re one of billions of people joining together to take a stand on the future of our planet, and that, my friends, is more than enough.
+And remember, no matter how you decide to spend Earth Hour, know that you’re one of billions of people joining together to take a stand on the future of our planet.